taziksh/catan-llm/README.md

 Rn our output format is quite brittle, and might be constraining what the model learns during fine tuning.
 Concretely, the model sees responses of the form "answer: 3".

 The model might be learning to predict numbers without attending to the relevant move.
 To prevent this from happening, it might be worth adding natural language information *about* the move. e.g. "answer: 3. buy house."

+We tried this by retraining on the same 1k samples with the answer rewritten to repeat the move's whole line from the prompt, e.g. "answer: settlement:16 (adjacent: brick-5, ore-4)".
+Teacher agreement on held-out decisions was 32.8% for plain answers and 29.9% for enriched ones, so we found no improvement and dropped the idea.

 Additionally, to prevent the model from overfitting to the position/index, we can shuffle the numbers.
 I'm not sure what the net effect on this would be, since I can also see shuffling, esp for smaller models, leading to more confusion.
 Perhaps this needs to be resolved empirically.